-The other day I had a conversation occur on Twitter.
-The account claimed to be from a “physician authored” resource on Lyme disease.
+I had a conversation on Twitter with an account claiming to be from a “physician authored” resource on Lyme disease.
 He (or she) identified the idea of Spoonie as being a bad thing, responding with “you are what you think” so they would never use that term.

 “if you’re in a club you don’t want to be in, why describe yourself as member?”